wingmingchan/velocity/multiple-design/README.md

 <ul>
 <li>dd_rwd.xml: this is the data definition used by pages</li>
+<li>master_setup.vm: this is the setup format for all designs</li>
+<li>setup.vm: this is the setup format for the rwd2 design, to be placed inside the folder rwd2</li>
 <li>default.vm: this is the format attached to the DEFAULT region</li>
-<li>master_setup.vm: this is the setup format for all designs</li>
 </ul>